 - Pour boiling water on weeds and grass to kill them, rather than using herbicides.
 Leftover boiling water from making tea can be poured on a dandelion or weeds in sidewalk cracks.

 - Mow with a push lawn mower.
 It is surprising how easy new models are to push and maneuver around the yard.

 - Place a board or black plastic held down with weights over plants that you want to get rid of.
 Leave for a time and the lack of sunlight will cause the plants to die.

 - Dry clothes out of doors on a clothesline.
-Alternatively, a folding clothes horse can be easily put up when needed and stored folded in the garage or behind some shrubs.
-Some clothes can be put on shrubs to dry.
+Alternatively, a folding clothes horse can be easily put up when needed and stored folded inside.

 - Increase the size of your garden devoted to growing edible foods.
 Processing some foods such as tomatoes is easy to do.
 Many vegetables can be frozen.
 Check our website for more detailed information on freezing and processing foods.